GoosiferIO/ZooBerry-Docs/docs/zt1/Reference/scenery-files.md

 ## `[Satisfies]`

+!!! note "Incomplete"
+    This section is incomplete.
+Needs remaining subcategories.

-This section might need another look.
-This category possibly assigns the entity to a subcategory type in Zoo Tycoon for various stat checks.
+This category assigns the entity to a subcategory type in Zoo Tycoon for various stat checks.

 An (incomplete) list of possible values: